smart-researchteam/smart-researchteam.github.io/content/student/mamadou.md

 # Student infos (FisrtName LastName)
 name = "Mamadou Lakhassane Cissé" from = "2016-10-01"
-title = "Ingénierie des architectures logicielles sécurisées : patrons, modèles et analyses" note = "Co-directed with U. of Dakar.
+title = "Collaborative processes behavioral modeling and enacting" note = "Co-directed with U. of Dakar.
 MAE Campus France Grant"

 # Tags: can be used for filtering projects.